 There area number of opportunities to get involved and make a contribution to graduate student life here at Brock University.
 Annual Executive Elections are held in March each year.
 Job descriptions and expectations for the GSA Executives, Senators and the Program Representatives are also available.

-Graduate Students’ Association Board (Council)
+Graduate Students’ Association Board of Directors

 Graduate Students’ Association Committees